CONFIDENTIAL CLIENT CONCERNS

 (b) The person being harassed or followed is placed in fear that the stalker intends to injure the person, another person, or property of the person or of another person.
 The feeling of fear must be one that a reasonable person in the same situation would experience under all the circumstances; and

-(c) The stalker either: (i) Intends to frighten, intimidate, or harass the person; or (ii) Knows or reasonably should know that the person is afraid, intimidated, or harassed even if the stalker did not intend to place the person in fear or intimidate or harass the person.
+(c) The stalker either: (i) Intends to frighten, intimidate, or harass the person; or (ii) Knows or reasonably should know that the person is afraid, intimidated, or harassed even if the stalker did not intend to place the person in fear or intimidate the person.